The maximum likelihood type estimator of SDEs with fractional Brownian motion under small noise asymptotics in the rough case: Introduction

 In the case where $H_i=1/2$, for all $i=1,\dots,r$, that is, $\{B_t\}_{t\in[0,T]}$ is an $r$-dimensional Brownian motion, parameter estimation problems have been studied by many authors.
 In particular, the maximum likelihood estimator via the likelihood function based on the Girsanov density is the one of the optimal methods for estimation (see Prakasa Rao \cite{Rao}, Liptser and Shiryaev \cite{Liptser} and Kutoyants \cite{Kutoyants}).

 The parametric inference for stochastic differential equations driven by the fractional Brownian motion has been studied by Brouste and Kleptsyna \cite{Brouste}, Kleptsyna and Le Breton \cite{Kleptsyna} and Tudor and Viens \cite{Tudor} under the assumption $T\rightarrow\infty$.
 In all these papers, the drift functions depend linearly on the parameter $\theta\in\Theta$ and the maximum likelihood estimators have an explicit expression.
 When the drift function is nonlinear in $\theta\in\Theta$, Chiba \cite{Chiba} proposed an M-estimator based on the likelihood function and established asymptotic properties of the estimator when the Hurst index $H$ is contained in $(1/4,1/2)$.
+For the least squares type estimators, the reader may refer to Hu and Nualart \cite{Hu}, Neuenkirch and Tindel \cite{Neuenkirch}, Hu et. al \cite{Hu2} and Marie \cite{Marie}.
 Papavasiliou and Ladroue \cite{Papavasiliou} studied the statistical inference for differential equations driven by rough paths.
 They proposed an estimator based on the method of moments under the assumption which is many independent observations of sample paths over a short time interval being available.

 The maximum likelihood type estimator for one-dimensional stochastic differential equations with small fractional noise have been studied by Nakajima and Shimizu \cite{Nakajima} in additive noise case, that is $\sigma(x)=1$ for $x\in\mathbb{R}$.
 Moreover, the multiplicative noise case with $H>1/2$ is studied in \cite{mnakajima}.
 In the case of our model, the construction of the maximum likelihood estimator is more complicated because of the need to deal with enhanced processes when deriving the likelihood function.
 The main focus of this paper is on the construction of the estimator and the derivation of the apriori estimate for the solution of the equation \eqref{SDE} to prove asymptotic properties of the estimator.
 The proof of the asymptotic properties of our estimator is almost same as in \cite{Nakajima}.